 The cost of a ticket is 50 Yuan (one way) and the trip takes about an hour.

-If you prefer to take a taxi directly for the airport, the price is about 300-350 Yuan.
+If you prefer to take a taxi directly from the airport, the price is about 300-350 Yuan.

 Train stations in Yangshuo